meows/racket/docs/sequence-infinite.md

   3. $\infty$ is the stopping point for the sequence.
 In this case there's no stopping point.

-A series is a process which sums a sequence, like this:
+A series is an algorithm which sums a sequence, like this:

 $$ \sum (2^{-n})_{n=1}^{\infty} = \frac{1}{2} + \frac{1}{4} + \frac{1}{8} + \frac{1}{16} + ...$$